HL7/US-Core-STU3/pages/_includes/guidance.md

 ### Read(Fetch) resource notation:

-The interactions on IG page are defined like this:
+Interactions on profile pages are defined with the syntax:

  **`GET [base]/[Resource-type]/[id] {parameters}`**